emonindonesia/gke-influxdb-grafana/README.md

 ## Prerequisites
 - Google Cloud Project linked to a billing account.
 If you are a first time user of Googles Cloud services you will get $300 credit on your new billing account.
-- Python
 ### 1. Create a kubernetes cluster on GCP
 - From the side menu choose Kubernetes Engine --> clusters
 - Click on Create Cluster button
  ### ![image](/screenshots/cluster_button.png)
 - Choose your first cluster option
-- Modify the number of nodes to 2 and the machine type to 1 vCPU
+- Modify the number of nodes to 1 and the machine type to 1 vCPU
  ### ![image](/screenshots/create_cluster.png)
 - Click create
 - Wait few minutes until your cluster is up and running